-The Trust may hold interests in Mortgages in which the Manager has permitted third parties (such as US banks or trust companies and other mortgage investors) to lend to the mortgagee against security of the applicable Mortgage at reduced interest rates on a non-recourse basis.
-This enables the Trust to retain a disproportionately large amount of interest revenue when compared to the equity in the Mortgages it retains.
-This practice - sometimes referred to as "tranching" -enables the Trust to effectively increase its returns while using less capital for each Mortgage investment (thereby facilitating greater diversification for the Trust) and, retaining the Manager's control over administering the Mortgages.
+The Trust may hold interests in Mortgages in which the Manager has permitted third parties (such as banks or trust companies and other mortgage investors) or other mortgage investment entities it manages to lend to the mortgage against security of the applicable Mortgage at reduced interest rates in a senior position on a non-recourse basis.
+This enables the Trust to retain a disproportionately large amount of interest revenue when compared to the junior position in the Mortgages it retains.
+This practice - sometimes referred to as "tranching" - enables the Trust to effectively increase its returns while using less capital for each Mortgage investment (thereby facilitating greater diversification for the Trust) and, retaining the Manager's control over administering the Mortgages.
 The Manager believes that tranching will enhance risk-adjusted returns as the interest rate received by the Trust will be significantly higher than the rate it would have obtained under an equivalent non-tranched Mortgage.